 Keating’s emphasis, as Treasurer and as Prime Minister, was on improving the competitiveness of Australian industry in a global market.
 The focus was on a general lowering of tariff levels within the Asia-Pacific region, and tying Australia to the economic strength of China, Japan and the United States.
 There was by no means universal support for these moves, not even within the government.
 Opposition within the Labor Party continued from those who saw increased protection as necessary for a stronger manufacturing sector and thus more jobs.
 When unemployment rose, Keating’s plan lost support both within the party and within the electorate.

 Keating’s first overseas trip as Prime Minister was to Indonesia in April 1992.
 It was the first official visit there since Bob Hawke’s visit in 1983.
 Australia’s relationship with Indonesia had grown with the trade and investment opportunities fostered in these nine years.
-Under President Soeharto’s ‘new order’, economic, diplomatic and cultural relations had grown, but Indonesia’s repression of the East Timorese independence movement continued to mar cooperation.
-Despite the violent suppression of demonstrators in Dili in February 1992, Keating was as convinced as his predecessors that Australia’s geopolitical realities demanded a fostering of cooperation with Indonesia.
-At the April 1992 meeting with President Soeharto, Keating secured support for his proposal to develop the role of the Asia-Pacific Economic Cooperation forum (APEC), established in 1989 as an informal discussion group.
+Under President Suharto’s ‘new order’, economic, diplomatic and cultural relations had grown, but Indonesia’s repression of the East Timorese independence movement and ongoing human rights abuses complicated cooperation.
+Despite the violent suppression of demonstrators in Dili in February 1992, Keating was as convinced as his predecessors that Australia’s geopolitical realities demanded a fostering of cooperation with Indonesia often at the expense of East Timor.
+At the April 1992 meeting with President Suharto, Keating secured support for his proposal to develop the role of the Asia-Pacific Economic Cooperation forum (APEC), established in 1989 as an informal discussion group.
 Keating was a driving force in getting agreement to regular meetings of the heads of government of member countries – a key to building APEC into a body guiding the overall development of free trade and practical economic cooperation in the region.

 In September–October 1992 Keating had top-level meetings in Japan, Cambodia and Singapore.
 All had the issue of strengthening APEC on the agenda.
 The focus on such visits during his term in office is a measure of the importance Keating placed on a strong regional trade group for Australia’s economic stability.
 In 1993 he sent two of his closest advisers as ambassadors to Washington and Japan, and visited both the People’s Republic of China and the Republic of Korea to campaign for the APEC plans.
 After Bill Clinton became US president in November 1992, the door was open for US agreement to the plan and a year later President Clinton hosted the APEC meeting in Blake Island, Seattle.
 This meeting was a triumph for Keating’s APEC aims, though he had not been able to win Prime Minister of Malaysia Dr Mahathir to his cause and Malaysia was not represented at this key meeting.